 International and Off-Campus Studies: Global Engagement

 St. Olaf College, through International and Off-Campus Studies, creates and provides programs that serve the mission of the College at sites in the United States and abroad.
 These programs are characterized by the integration of academic and experiential education.
 The experiential component of these programs amplifies and extends the liberal arts learning that occurs on campus and enhances students' global engagement.

-Around three-fourths of all St. Olaf students participate in off-campus programs, many of them led by St. Olaf faculty members.
+Approximately three-fourths of all St. Olaf students participate in off-campus programs, many of them led by St. Olaf faculty members.
 Of the participants, about 85 percent have studied internationally, in places as diverse as Aberdeen, Chennai, Dakar, Irkutsk, Quito, Rennes, and Shanghai.
-Around 15 percent have participated in domestic programs — ranging from Interim courses focused on field paleontology in Florida or the contemporary art scene in New York City, to semester programs with courses on art and dance in Seattle or a foreign policy internship in Washington, D.C.
+Around 15 percent have participated in domestic programs — ranging from Interim courses focused on field paleontology in Florida or the contemporary art scene in New York City, to semester programs with courses on entrepreneurship in Chicago or a foreign policy internship in Washington, D.C.
 A number of students find off-campus study so valuable that they participate in two or three programs during their St. Olaf careers.
 Of equal importance is the fact that faculty members find these programs extremely rewarding — both for their students and for their own teaching and scholarship.

 The International and Off-Campus Studies Office advises St. Olaf students on selecting a program, financial aid and scholarships, and preparing to study off-campus.
 Each off-campus offering has a program advisor.
 Program advisors are St. Olaf faculty members who are particularly well qualified to offer academic advice on specific programs.